 Hilario Gutierrez faced the monolithic stone temples of Monument Valley, Arizona on New Years Day, 1994, and acknowledged, for the first time, his true nature.
 He returned home two days later and began to paint.
 As an Arizona native with a rich ethnic heritage, Hilario always identified with the spirit of the American Southwest.
 This unique identity became evident even as he produced his first paintings.
 Within a year of beginning to paint, Hilario was selling his work.

 Hilario Gutierrez is a native of Phoenix, Arizona, and a second generation American.
 He boasts a rich ethnic heritage consisting of Mexican/Aztec and German from his mother’s family, and Yaqui Indian and Austrian from his father’s family.
-He graduated from Sunnyslope High School in Phoenix, Arizona in 1968, where he studied and experimented with photography.
-Some of his earliest art memories involve his self-acknowledged failure to please his instructors, who never allowed the young student to explore the creative inner self that would release his unique artistry.

 After graduating from high school Hilario joined the U.S. Navy, and became a veteran of the Vietnam War.
 Upon leaving the Navy in 1972, Hilario took various art and photography classes at Phoenix College, where he studied under renowned photographer Allen Dutton and gained the tools to become a professional photographer.